 Connecting Edinburgh with Fife, the Forth Road Bridge was the longest suspension bridge span outside the US at the time of its construction in 1964.
 Rail crossings are made by the adjacent historic Forth Bridge.
-Due to its deteriorating condition, the Road Bridge is going to be replaced with a new bridge – Queensferry Crossing – in 2016.
+Due to its deteriorating condition, the Road Bridge has now been replaced with a new bridge – Queensferry Crossing – in 2017.

-The Forth Bridges Forum, led by Transport Scotland together with Network Rail, is in the early stages of how to best capitalise on the quieter environment that will be on the current Road Bridge once most non-motorway traffic is diverted onto the Queensferry Crossing.
-Members of the Partnership have begun to address how best to make more of the Bridges area as a visitor destination and, to do so, commissioned the Tourism Consumer Insights team of STR (formerly LJ Research) to research and develop such ideas.
+The Forth Bridges Forum, led by Transport Scotland together with Network Rail, is in the early stages of how to best capitalise on the quieter environment that is now on the Road Bridge as motorway traffic is diverted onto the Queensferry Crossing.
+Members of the Partnership have begun to address how best to make more of the Bridges area as a visitor destination and, to do so, commissioned the Tourism Consumer Insights team (formerly LJ Research) to research and develop such ideas.

 What we did

 To market test themes and concepts identified for the Forth Bridges as a visitor attraction, we surveyed potential visitors to the area using quantitative and qualitative research methods.

-As part of the quantitative study, we surveyed more than 500 recent visitors to the UK using Visitrac.
+As part of the quantitative study, we surveyed more than 500 recent visitors to the UK using an online survey approach.
 We surveyed a range of different audience groups across age groups, gender, and origins so as to report on demand per different customer segments.

 The other part of that market appraisal study was informed by various focus groups in the Edinburgh area.
 Focus groups were chosen as the most effective way to jointly think about ideas and generating debate amongst various visitor segments.